 Authenticating certificates

-In case you ever want to send an encrypted email to someone, you will need public key material to do the encryption.
-Public key material is part of a certificate, getting the right material is equivalent to getting the right certificate.
+If you want to send someone an encrypted email, you will need public key material to do the encryption.
+Public key material is part of a certificate, and getting the right material is equivalent to getting the right certificate.
 Certificates also contain User IDs, claiming that the corresponding user published this certificate and that the public key material within is indeed the right one to use.
-This suggests that once you know the ID of a user (for instance an email address), identifying the right certificate should be easy.
+This suggests that once you know the ID of a user (for instance, by their email address), identifying the right certificate should be easy.

-User IDs however are just claims.
-Claims which need to be verified before it's advisable to use any public key material.
+User IDs, however, are arbitrary claims which need to be verified before it's advisable to rely on any public key material linked to them.
 This process of verification is called authentication.
-This process however is blurry - how much "evidence" do I need to rely on the claimed binding between a user id and the public key material?
+This process, however, is not well-defined.
+How much "evidence" do I need before I can trust the claimed binding between a User ID and the public key material?

-In case the intended receiver of my email created and published a certificate, there exists a "right" certificate.
+If the intended receiver of my email has created and published a certificate, there is a "right" certificate.
 Certificates have unique, unambiguous identifiers called fingerprints.
 In contrast to User IDs, these are not claims but checksums over (some of) the content.
-Knowing the fingerprint allows to identify a certificate with certainty.
+Knowing the fingerprint allows identifying a certificate with near-absolute certainty.

-This shifts the problem from identifying the right certificate to identifying the right fingerprint, fingerprints however are much smaller - small enough to for instance print on a business card.
-The downside of fingerprints is that they are completely unintuitive sequences of characters with high entropy and no redundancy - they have no resemblance with a User ID.
+This shifts the problem from identifying the right certificate to identifying the right fingerprint.
+Fortunately, fingerprints are much smaller – small enough to, for instance, print on a business card.
+The downside of fingerprints is that they are completely unintuitive sequences of characters with high entropy and no redundancy – they have no obvious correlation with a User ID.

-Assuming that you are certain to have the right fingerprint - lets name it $FPR
+Assuming that you are certain you have the right fingerprint—let's name it $FPR

 $ sq network search $FPR

-This downloads the certificate from sources in the internet and stores it in the local certificate store.
-More details on retrieving can be found here.
+If the fingerprint is found, this downloads the certificate from online sources and stores it in the local certificate store.
+You can read more about retrieving certificates.

 do the job: